jordanbell2357/jordanbell2357.github.io/blog/_posts/.ipynb_checkpoints/2023-04-15-Mariquant-checkpoint.md

 ---
 layout: post
 title: "Mariquant: Creating sea routes from the sea of AIS data"
+topics:
+  - ais
+  - readings
+  - datasets
+  - maps
 ---

 This post is a gloss on: